This post contains affiliate links.

 Instructions

-- Spoon a heaping tablespoon of the potato mixture onto one half of each of the tortillas and fold over.
+- Spoon a heaping tablespoon of the potato mixture onto one half of each of the warm tortillas and fold over.
 (If desired, secure with a toothpick to prevent them from opening back up during cooking.)

 Notes